zwilsoncc/docs/pages/docs/other/faq.md

 It will deploy your application under the configured name and then alias the latest deployment with the configured alias.

-## How Do I Remove an Old Deployment?
+## How do I remove an old deployment?

 Note that you do not need to remove an old deployment since it will eventually [freeze](/docs/guides/app-lifecycle-and-scalability#instances-&-scaling).
-If you keep it, you can easily rollback by just changing the alias.
+If you keep it, you can easily roll back by just changing the alias.

-But if you still want to remove it, it is possible using the following command:
+But if you still want to remove it, run the following command:

 <TerminalInput>now rm my-app --safe --yes</TerminalInput>